9 Best Receipt Scanner Apps for Small Business (2026)

 - No automatic email inbox scanning

-Best for: Solo freelancers and micro-businesses who want free accounting software with basic receipt scanning.
+Best for: Solo freelancers and micro-businesses wanting free accounting software with basic receipt scanning.

-Wave is a free accounting and invoicing platform that includes receipt scanning as a built-in feature.
-For freelancers on a tight budget, Wave offers a genuinely free way to scan receipts, track expenses, send invoices, and generate basic financial reports.
+Wave is a free accounting and invoicing platform including receipt scanning as a built-in feature.
+For budget-conscious freelancers, Wave offers a genuinely free way to scan receipts, track expenses, send invoices, and generate basic financial reports.

-Wave makes money through paid add-ons (payroll, payment processing), so the core accounting and receipt scanning features remain free.
-If your needs are simple and budget is your top priority, Wave is worth considering.
+Wave monetizes through paid add-ons (payroll, payment processing), keeping core accounting and receipt scanning features free.

 Key Features: